 San Francisco-based early music ensemble Voices of Music plays Italian composer and lutenist Andrea Falconieri’s Folias (La Folia), with the original instruments.
-Recorded at the “Art of the Recorder” concert, February 2014.
+This performance was recorded during the “Art of the Recorder” concert, in February

 Andrea Falconieri’s Folias